cilium/community/GOVERNANCE.md

 #### CNCF resources

-Any maintainer may suggest a request for [CNCF resources](https://www.cncf.io/services-for-projects/) through the [CNCF Service Desk](https://cncfservicedesk.atlassian.net/servicedesk/customer/portal/1).
-Maintainers may also choose to delegate working with the CNCF to non-maintainer community members.
+Any committer may suggest a request for [CNCF resources](https://www.cncf.io/services-for-projects/) through the [CNCF Service Desk](https://cncfservicedesk.atlassian.net/servicedesk/customer/portal/1).
+Committers may also choose to delegate working with the CNCF to non-committer community members.

 #### Code of Conduct

 [Code of Conduct](https://github.com/cilium/cilium/blob/main/CODE_OF_CONDUCT.md) violations by community members will be discussed and resolved on the private ```#committers``` channel on [Cilium Slack](https://cilium.herokuapp.com/).
-If the reported Code of Conduct violator is a maintainer, the maintainers will instead designate two maintainers to work with the [CNCF CoC Committee](https://www.cncf.io/conduct/committee/).
+If the reported Code of Conduct violator is a committer, the other committers will instead designate two committers to work with the [CNCF CoC Committee](https://www.cncf.io/conduct/committee/).

 ### Granting commit access